Search

 • Shipping name and technical name when required in Special Provision 16 in Schedule 2 of the TDG Regulations

-• Category B Mark for UN3373 dangerous goods
+• Category B Mark instead of the Division 6.2 label for UN3373 dangerous goods

-See Figure 2 for an example of dangerous goods safety marks on a small means of containment such as a package.
+See Figure 2 for an example of safety marks on a small means of containment such as a package.

 Note 1: The orientation marks for liquids are optional for road transport, but mandatory for air transport.

-Note 2: Package certification safety marks are specified in the standard that the package or container is compliant with.
+Note 2: Package compliance marks are specified in the standard that the package or container is compliant with.
 This requirement is outlined in Part 5 of the TDG Regulations.

-Note 3: The containers inside the package not required to bear TDG safety marks.
+Note 3: The containers inside the package are not required to bear TDG dangerous goods marks or dangerous goods safety marks.

-Note 4: As the dangerous good is not identified with UN3373, the Category B mark is not required.
+Note 4: As the dangerous good is not identified with UN3373, the Category B mark is not required for the above package.

 Are there other requirements for labels on a small means of containment?